Teepee78/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 5. 5-free_listint2.c frees  a linked list.
 6. 6-pop_listint.c deletes the head node of a linked list and returns it's data.
 7. 7-get_nodeint.c returns the nth node of a linked list.
+8. 8-sum_listint.c returns the sum of all the data in a linked list.